 Your lender should provide you with a copy of the required Private Education Loan Applicant Self-Certification Form.
 Complete the form and return it to your lender as soon as possible.
 If you do not receive the form from your lender, you may download the form here.
 Contact your lender for your application ID or other identifier that will help to match the form with your application.
 This form is required by provisions in the federal Truth in Lending Act.

 To complete the form, you will need to know your Cost of Attendance and your total financial aid package (estimated financial assistance).
-If you receive financial aid, this information can be found on your financial aid Award Letter through Student Self-Service portal.
-(For instructions on how to view your Award Notice, see the Understanding the Financial Aid Award Letter page.)
+If you receive financial aid, this information can be found on your financial aid offer notification through Student Self-Service portal.
+(For instructions on how to view your offer notification, see the Understanding the Financial Aid Offer Notification page.)

-Cost of Attendance can be found at the top of your Award Notice and your total financial aid package (estimated financial assistance) in the Award Summary section at the bottom.
+Cost of Attendance can be found at the top of your Offer Notification and your total financial aid package (estimated financial assistance) in the Award Summary section at the bottom.
 To get your total financial aid figure, you need to report the amount in the Award Summary section under the Total line.

 If you are not receiving financial aid, find your cost of attendance using our Cost of Attendance page.